YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 Default Configurations
 ######################

-As you know, the mojit instance definitions can store configurations in the config object.
+As you know, the mojit instance definitions can store configurations in the ``config`` object.
 For example, you may want a mojit instance to have specific configuration information, but you may want to define default configurations as well.
 You define mojit defaults in the ``defaults.json`` file.
-In the example application.json, the twitter instance defines the title:
+In the example ``application.json``, the ``twitter`` instance defines the title:

 .. code-block:: javascript